bearkerb/tp/docs/UserGuide.md

 - As seen in the "After" picture, there is an empty "Jobs:" field in the success message, indicating that the tenant was created without jobs assigned to them yet.

+💡**Tip:**
+- The paydate is managed manually, giving you the flexibility to adjust the payment schedule as needed.
+Use [edit](#3-1-3-editing-a-tenant-edit) to update your tenant's paydate.
+- You can set the paydate to be outside the lease period if you need to track pre-payments, post-payments or other irregular rent arrangements.

 <br>

 #### 3.1.2 Deleting a Tenant: `delete`